Speeding fines: top tips on UK speeding tickets and how to appeal them

 What to do if you receive a speeding fine or 'notice of intended prosecution for a speeding offence'

 What a nightmare!
-You've received in the post the dreaded 'notice of intended prosecution for a speeding offence'.
+You've received through your letterbox the dreaded 'notice of intended prosecution for a speeding offence'.
 Or perhaps you've been stopped by the police and received a speeding ticket.
 Unfair, right?

 Sure, it might have been 3am or a sunny day with perfect visibility.
 You may well have been running late for work or in a hurry to collect the children from school.
 But, screaming 'unfair' just isn't going to cut it.